7 Best Binoculars For Hunting: Top Glass

 Light moving through the prisms is how we get the light to do what we need it to do, this includes magnification and reorientation.

-Binos with Porro prisms are easy to recognize because there will be a large step in their housing.
+Porro prism binoculars are easy to recognize because there will be a large step in their housing.
 They are also the oldest and cheapest style of prisms.

-Mechanically, they can result in a better 3D image and a wider field of view.
+While often found in lower-grade binoculars, they can offer a better 3D image and wider field of view.

 Abbe-Koenig prisms are better than Schmidt-Pechan and provide better light transmission, you often see them paired with a larger objective lens to take advantage of that.